chanzuckerberg/cellxgene-census/tools/models/scvi/README.md

 ## Environment setup

-The training has been performed on an AWS EC2 machine (instance type: g4dn.12xlarge)
+The training has been performed on an AWS EC2 machine (instance type: g4dn.12xlarge), running on Ubuntu 20.04.
+Run [scvi-init.sh](scvi-init.sh) to set up the environment required to run the pipeline.